hplt-project/data-analytics-tool/README.md

 <img alt="Data Analytics Viewer" src="https://github.com/hplt-project/data-analytics-tool/blob/main/img/HPLT-en-nn.png" width=600 />

-- Monolingual Basque corpus from HPLT: it shows that at least 3/4 of the corpus is not in Basque, and that a very high percentage of segments are very short.
+- Monolingual Basque corpus from HPLT: it shows that at least half of the corpus is not in Basque, and that a very high percentage of segments are very short.

 <img alt="Data Analytics Viewer" src="https://github.com/hplt-project/data-analytics-tool/blob/main/img/HPLT-eu.png" width=600 />